 By the time I opened the bag, we had a very interested audience.
 Four little boys from the nearby village, had come up to keep us company and hang out.
 First impressions were not entirely positive.
 I heard a whisper….”It looks like diaorrhea!”
 Nouri was baulking so I took the first spoonful – sorry, sporkful.

 Admittedly it didn’t really look or taste or smell like cottage pie but it was fine.
 It just tasted very soya-y and the texture was mushy.
 I did my best “this is delicious” face, and passed the spork onto Nouri and the boys.

 Hilarious!
 One quarter of a spoonful each and they were rushing off down the hill making vomiting noises.
+That was my first introduction to how suspicious the Amazigh (Berbers) can be of any new foods – I have had the same reaction to my (delicious) Thai green curry, but that’s another story!
 I (wo)manfully ate another three spoonfuls to the admiration of the crowd and then admitted temporary defeat and Nouri broke out the bread and tuna, with little pastries for dessert.
 The boys were VERY appreciative of the pastries.

 But at 800 calories per 160 grams, it is Extreme Adventure Foods all the way for me come April 6th – although I might give the vegetarian cottage pie flavour a swerve.

 UPDATE: The food was absolutely brilliant during MDS.
 It kept me going and the spicier options suited me better!
 Highly recommend it if you need low weight/high nutrition.